TEMS-Git-Hub/architecture-diagrams/README.md

 - Access to data

 Each directory covers one user story.
 They contain `.txt` files that are sequence diagrams.
 These diagrams can be viewed using https://sequencediagram.org/
-Some also contain draw.io diagrams in `.xml`files.
+Some also contain https://draw.io diagrams in `.xml`files.

+The [Functional Architecture](./Functional_Architecture.archimate) file can be view with [Archimate Tool](https://www.archimatetool.com/).